 a. where animals require bedding, adequate natural materials are provided.
 Bedding materials that are normally consumed by the animals shall be organic.

-d. building construction provides for insulation, heating, cooling and ventilation of the building, ensuring that air circulation, dust levels, temperature, relative air humidity, and gas concentrations are within levels that are not harmful to the livestock.
+b. building construction provides for insulation, heating, cooling and ventilation of the building, ensuring that air circulation, dust levels, temperature, relative air humidity, and gas concentrations are within levels that are not harmful to the livestock.

-e. no animals shall be kept in closed cages.
+c. no animals shall be kept in closed cages.

-f. animals are protected from predation by wild and feral animals.
+d. animals are protected from predation by wild and feral animals.

-g. the above animal welfare requirements are fulfilled.
+e. the above animal welfare requirements are fulfilled.

+f. animals are regularly visited and monitored.

+g. when welfare and health problems occur, appropriate management adjustments are implemented (e.g. reducing stocking density).

 5.1.8 All animals shall have unrestricted and daily access to pasture or a soil-based open-air exercise area or run, with vegetation, whenever the physiological condition of the animal, the weather and the state of the ground permit.
 Such areas may be partially covered.
 Animals may temporarily be kept indoors because of inclement weather, health condition, reproduction, specific handling requirements or at night.
 Lactation shall not be considered a valid condition for keeping animals indoors.